Dune: The Graphic Novel, Book 1 of 3

 Here's the thing: I love the Dune series.
 I mean, after the first trilogy, it's definitely diminishing returns, but those first three books?
 Damn.
 I've read those first three at least four times, and each time, I get something new out of them.

 Then, after Frank Herbert passed, his supremely untalented son Brian hooked up with Kevin J. Anderson, supreme hack, and then proceeded to crap all over Frank Herbert's legacy.
 Where Frank's writing was lyrical, philosophical, subtle, and carried various shades that hid layers of depth, Brian and Kevin just spit out on-the-nose dialogue, bland plots, with no depth.
-It's like getting Terry Brooks to add to Tolkien's Middle Earth saga.
+It's like getting Terry Brooks to add show more to Tolkien's Middle Earth saga.
 It's like getting James Patterson to write the sequel to any Cormac McCarthy novel.
 They'd both likely say yes, but the results would be ass.

 So, now the dreadful duo take on distilling Frank's greatest novel down to a comic book script and find an art team that can do creative justice to all the wonderful things involved in building out the Dune universe.